Image: Midsumma Extravaganza 2019 by Suzanne Balding

 - Increased Focus on Multigenerational Engagement

 As an arts and culture festival, Midsumma is committed to the exchange of potent stories.
-LGBTQIA+ communities often don’t have places where our elders and emerging members can interact to share history, knowledge and experiences.
+LGBTQIA+ communities often don’t have places where our mature and emerging members can interact to share history, knowledge and experiences.
 Midsumma believes creating space for this is an integral part of our mission.

 - Sharing the stories of Young People